javinli123/statstack-Insights_Finder/README.md

 * an engineering focus of x having a hobby of y
 * an engineering focus of x having a favorite color of y

+## Dataset Requirements

+To be compatible with the Insight Generator algorithm, input data must conform to a predefined schema and use supported categorical values.

+Several attributes (such as region, primary OS, engineering focus, and study time) are treated as **categorical variables** within the algorithm and are expected to map to known, finite sets of values.
+Data that does not conform to these expected categories may be rejected or ignored during parsing and analysis.

+Other attributes (such as hobbies and favorite colors) are treated as free-form strings and are used directly for correlation generation.

+Ensuring that input data adheres to these requirements allows the algorithm to produce meaningful and consistent correlation results.

 ## HTML Report Generation
 Our Insight Generator also includes a feature that creates an HTML document presenting the findings in an aesthetically pleasing manner.